Tai Chi as a Martial Art.

 It is important to understand as well that internal power comes from years and year of training and cultivation of ones Qi along with the development of a high capacity for 'fang sung'.

-The direct pursuit of 'martial skills' in Tai Chi, might not be the right path, and instead a softer journey following the 'natural way' of the Dao might take one much further in the long term.
+The direct pursuit of 'martial skills' in Tai Chi, might not be the right path, there are techniques to strongly develop the abdominal dantian but a softer journey following the 'natural way' of the Dao might take one much further in the long term.